 First Encounter: UDS46

-Description: The Thin Man is a self-aware Glitch.
-He generally dresses in a motley cloak and cap, whose patchwork always appears to be changing and shifting.
+Appearance: He generally appears as a gaunt, slight humanoid.
+He almost always dresses in a motley cloak and cap, whose patchwork always appears to be changing and shifting.
 When encountered, he is always wearing some motley element.
+When the Inordinate Privateers encountered him, he wore a tuxedo with a motley pocket square.

 He is at times charismatic and terrifying.